Deployments: Monitoring: Web Applications

 Provides the status of the component.

-Returns the context root (context path) for the webapp
+Returns the context root (context path) for the web application.

 Provides an informative string about the module's source.

-Return an array of ServletRuntimeMBeans associated with this component
+Returns an array of ServletRuntimeMBeans associated with this component.

 Active Server Count